icyavocado/stardew-multiplayer/README.md

 1. Place your Stardew game files into the `install_directory/` folder on the host.
 The container expects the game binary under `/home/app/games/game/`.
 2. Add any mods to the `mods/` folder on the host — they will be mounted to `/home/app/games/game/Mods` inside the container.
+3. Place your save files into the `saves/` folder on the host — they will be mounted to `/home/app/.config/StardewValley/Saves` inside the container.
 3. Build and run with Docker Compose:

 ```bash